cameronmcelfresh/dislocationdynamics/README.md

 # How-To : Set Up Dislocation Dynamics Package
-<em>Note: The commands in this tutorial are written for a tutorial system, so there may be slightly differences depending on your computer. </em>
+<em>Note: The commands in this tutorial are primarily written for a Fedora system, so there may be slightly differences depending on your computer. </em>

 ### If starting from Windows OS…<p>